-In 2018, she co-founded the women-led production company Honest Art with Syd Horn, following the creation of their short film Migration.
-Their first feature, Intention, was supported by the CREATELouisiana French Culture Film Grant and the Panavision New Filmmaker Program, and was broadcast on TV5Monde across Francophone regions, in addition to the thirteen countries her film work has screened.
+In 2018, she co-founded her production company, Honest Art, with Syd Horn following the creation of their short film Migration.
+Their first feature, Intention (2020), was supported by the CREATELouisiana French Culture Film Grant and the Panavision New Filmmaker Program, and was broadcast on TV5Monde across Francophone regions, in addition to the thirteen countries her film work has screened.
 Since then, Perillo has contributed as director, producer, cinematographer, editor, colorist, and graphic designer across a diverse range of projects, spanning documentary and music video formats through 2026.
-Her photography has appeared internationally — in Louisiana, Paris, Tokyo, and Cairo — and has been published by CHANEL, Rolling Stone France, The New York Times, HarperCollins with Mariner Books, as well as regional publications including The Current, Lafayette Travel, Country Roads Magazine, Acadiana Profile Magazine, and Acadiana Lifestyle Magazine.
+Her photography has appeared internationally — in Louisiana, Paris, Tokyo, and Cairo — and has been published by CHANEL, Mariner Books, Rolling Stone France, The Marshall Project with The New York Times, as well as in regional publications including The Current, Lafayette Travel, Country Roads Magazine, Acadiana Profile Magazine, and Acadiana Lifestyle Magazine.
 In 2025, her evocative swamp cinematography served as the backdrop for Lana Del Rey’s UK and Ireland stadium tour, debuting at Stagecoach Festival in California.

 Perillo has exhibited in group shows across Louisiana, Texas, and Arizona, including solo exhibitions at Gallery R and the Jean Lafitte Acadian Cultural Center under the National Park Service in Lafayette, Louisiana.
 She serves on the board of the Louisiana Trust for Historic Preservation, representing St. Landry Parish, where she resides.